gagofure/nearby-hospitals/README.md

 ## Welcome
-A React web app that integrates with the Google Maps API to find close by hospitals.
+A React web app that integrates with the Google Maps API to find close by hospitals Nigeria

 ## Setup
 - clone the app to your local PC